Towards a Fairer Non-negative Matrix Factorization: Numerical Experiments

 The 20newsgroups dataset~\citep{20newsgroups} is a popular benchmark dataset containing documents gathered from $20$ newsgroups that are partitioned into $6$ major subjects.
 We sample $1500$ documents from the entire dataset with the number of samples from each subject is proportional to the size of the subject in the entire dataset.
 We cast all letters to lowercase and remove special characters as part of the pre-processing of the data.
 The TFIDF vectorizer with the English stop words list from the NLTK package is applied to transform the text data into a matrix.
 After obtaining the data matrix of the entire dataset, the matrix is partitioned into $6$ groups according to the $6$ subjects present in the original dataset.
 The sizes of the groups are: Computer $389$, Sale $78$, Recreation $316$, Politics $209$, Religion $193$, Scientific $315$.

-Figure~\ref{fig:vnmf_20n_error} shows the R-Error of each group with standard NMF, both applied to the full dataset at once and each group individually.
+\Cref{fig:snmf_20n_error} shows the R-Error of each group with NMF, both applied to the full dataset at once and each group individually.
 When NMF is performed on each group individually, the R-Error at rank 20 ranges from around 70\% to 85\%, depending on the group.
 When one NMF reconstruction is obtained for the full dataset, the range of R-Error is more tightly clustered around 90\%.
-Notably, the ``Sale'' group has the lowest R-Error when a standard NMF construction is obtained for each group individually, but the highest when one is obtained from all groups at once.
-This results in it having the highest R-Loss, as shown in Figure~\ref{fig:vnmf_20n_loss}.
+Notably, the ``Sale'' group has the lowest R-Error when an NMF model is trained on each group individually, but the highest when one is trained on all groups at once.
+This results in it having the highest R-Loss, as shown in \cref{fig:snmf_20n_loss}.

-\fnmf is able to resolve this discrepancy.
-Figure~\ref{fig:fnmf_20n_error} shows that the six different groups have reconstruction errors that correspond to the individual group reconstruction errors.
-The ``Sale'' group, being the easiest to explain with a low-rank approximation, is the group with the lowest R-Error, and the rest of the groups appear in the order they do in the right plot of Figure~\ref{fig:vnmf_20n_error}.
-Accordingly, the loss of each group under \fnmf, as shown in Figure~\ref{fig:fnmf_20n_loss}, are all very similar.
+\fnmf is able to resolve this discrepancy. \Cref{fig:fnmf_20n_error} (left and right) show that the six different groups have reconstruction errors that correspond to the individual group reconstruction errors.
+The ``Sale'' group is the group with the lowest R-Error, and the rest of the groups appear in the order they do in the right plot of \cref{fig:snmf_20n_error}.
+Accordingly, the loss of each group under \fnmf (MU and AM), as shown in \cref{fig:fnmf_20n_loss}, are all very similar.

-Figures~\ref{fig:fnmf_20n_error} and~\ref{fig:fnmf_20n_loss} show another counterintuitive phenomenon.
+\Cref{fig:fnmf_20n_error,fig:fnmf_20n_loss} show another counterintuitive phenomenon.
 While R-Error for each group decreases as the number of ranks in the decomposition increases, R-Loss increases as the rank goes up.
 This is because the reconstruction error of each group decreases in rank much faster when decomposed individually than when decomposed together.